 Chatka Górzystów refuge is situated on the Izerska Meadow (in Polish: Hala Izerska).
 In the 17th century Bohemian religious exiles established a settlement here called Gross-Iser, of which the refuge is the sole surviving building.
 In 1734 the settlement was inhabited by 13 cottagers and peasants owning their own houses and plots of land.

-The Ecological Education Center NATURA 2000 "The Meadow" is a real fun for small explorers.
+The Ecological Education Center NATURA 2000 "The Meadow" is a real treat for young explorers.

-Children visiting the center can get acquainted, among others, with the flora and fauna of the Izery Mountains.
+Children visiting the center can get acquainted, with the flora and fauna of the Izery Mountains.
+Getting to know the lives of bees through a specially built bee hive, equipped with cameras and microphones.

 We also suggest: